bencline1/Allpix_GaAs/doc/usermanual/framework-redirect-module-inputs-outputs.md

 ### Unit system

 Correctly handling units and conversions is of paramount importance.
-Having a separate type for every unit would however be too cumbersome for a lot of operations, therefore units are stored in standard floating point types in a default unit which all code in the framework should use for calculations.
+Having a separate C++ type for every unit would however be too cumbersome for a lot of operations, therefore units are stored in standard C++ floating point types in a default unit which all code in the framework should use for calculations.
 In configuration files, as well as for logging, it is however very useful to provide quantities in different units.